LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

-For registries made available using an archive, the ``registries::add/2-3`` predicates **must** be used as the registry name cannot be inferred from the URL basename in general.
+For registries made available using an archive, the ``registries::add/2-3`` predicates **must** be used as the registry name cannot in general be inferred from the URL basename or from the archived directory name.
+The registry argument must also be the declared registry name in the registry specification object.

 To update a registry, use the ``registries::update/1-2`` predicates.
 Registries can also be deleted using the ``registries::delete/1-2``